jefflau/jest-fetch-mock/README.md

 ### Mocking multiple fetches with `fetch.mockResponses`

 `fetch.mockResponses` takes as many arguments as you give it, all of which are arrays representing each Response Object.
 It will then call the `mockImplementationOnce` for each response object you give it.
 This reduces the amount of boilerplate code you need to write.
+An alternative is to use `.once` and chain it multiple times if you don't like wrapping each response arguments in a tuple/array.

 In this example our actionCreator calls `fetch` 4 times, once for each season of the year and then concatenates the results into one final array.
 You'd have to write `fetch.mockResponseOnce` 4 times to achieve the same thing: